 When you file you petition to convert the legal separation to a divorce you can request the Court to determine child support, so should be able to address any changes in support in the divorce proceeding.

 However, if you are not filing to convert to dissolution anytime soon, I recommend...Read more »

 For you r ex to be in contempt, the Court must find a "willful disregard" of the Court's Order.
-If your ex is temporarily unemployed and does not have any income, then he could argue that he is not willfully disregarding the Court's Order, as he does not have the financial ability to pay the...Read more »
+If your ex is temporarily unemployed and does not have any income, then he could argue that he is not willfully disregarding the Court's Order, as he does not have the financial...Read more »

 My husband’s father, a resident of Elkhart City, passed away in May.
 He did not leave any paperwork designating an executor/administrator/personal representative to his estate; although he did have a will.

 My husband has three siblings (all are adults).
 All four of them are in agreement...
 Read more »